Where Is the Best Place to Buy My Motorhome?

 The majority of UK-built motorhomes coming off the production line between 2001 and 2007 carried a unique Motorhome Identification Number (MIN) alongside their Vehicle Indentification Number (VIN) and a Vehicle Registration Mark (VRM – or numberplate).
 The MIN should be etched on the motorhome and a ‘hidden’ electronic tag will be inside.
 Since 2007 the MIN has been replaced with other unique identifiers.
 All the relevant information is stored in the HPI database.

-MINDER itself is a trade service (and you should make sure your dealer has done a check when buying), but you still can do your own research on the history of a motorhome online using HPI’s checking service or by calling 01722 422 422.
+MINDER itself is a trade service (and you should make sure your dealer has done a check when buying), but you still can do your own research on the history of a motorhome online using HPI’s checking service.

 Another way of buying online